Critical Organization of Deep Neural Networks, and p-Adic Statistical Field Theories: Related work

 NNs of the second type are particular cases of $p$-adic dynamical systems, \cite{Khrennikov-Nilson}-\cite{Khrennikov-Tirozzi}.
 Other geometric objects, like Lie groups, can be used as topologies for NNs, \cite{Lie-Groups}.
 Our work on NNs of the first type is motivated by the idea that $p$-adic numbers\ naturally codify hierarchical topologies appearing in NNs.
 In this direction, Zambrano-Luna and the author introduced the $p$-adic cellular neural networks (CNNs), which are mathematical generalizations of the classical cellular neural networks introduced by Chua and Yang in the 1980s, \cite{Zuniga-2}, \cite{Zambrano-Zuniga-1}-\cite{Zambrano-Zuniga-2}, \cite{Chua-Tamas}-\cite{Slavova}.
 The Wilson-Cowan model is fundamental in theoretical neuroscience; it consists of two coupled integro-differential equations that describe the firing rates of two populations of neurons.
 In \cite{Zuniga-Entropy}, Zambrano-Luna and the author introduced a hierarchical ($p$-adic) version of the Wilson-Cowan model; this model is consistent with the small-world property, while the classical one is not compatible with this property.

 The author and his collaborators have studied the use of $p$-adic analysis to model hierarchical neural networks, and in particular, the author argues that $p$-adic numbers codify the deep learning architectures, and that a $p$-adic theory for DNNs that encompasses works like \cite{Roberts et al}-\cite{Segadlo et al} is possible.
-In this paper, we give the first step toward the construction of the mentioned theory.
-We warn the reader that the construction and study of NNs with a $p$-adic topology is a natural task.
+In this paper, we give the \textquotedblleft first step\textquotedblright\ toward the construction of the mentioned theory.
+The construction and study of NNs with a $p$-adic topology are natural tasks.
 The difficulty is determining whether this construction includes the standard models of hierarchical NNs.
-Here, under the supposition that the activation functions are sigmoids, we answer positively the mentioned question.\ The case of ReLU NNs is not consider here.
-In this direction, it would be interesting to develop the $p$-adic counterpart of \cite{Parhi et al}.
+Here, under the assumption that the activation functions are Lipschitz and vanish at the origin, we answer the question affirmatively.